 With IPMI, you can power on, shut down, reboot the server, and reinstall the operating system.

 Data for each Dedicated Server is specified in personal cabinet.

-After you click Run Console, the Java application file will be downloaded, through which the console itself is pulled up.
+After starting the console, the Java application file will be downloaded, through which the console itself opens.

 To access the IPMI web interface, you can click the Go to button.

 To connect to IPMI you need to know User, and password.

 Also, you can share IPMI/KVM access by clicking the appropriate button.